Nevenall/sufficient-reason/System/Magick.md

   If reality rolls more then one opportunity the Mage must step up their complication once for each additional opportunity.

-  [it's not uncommon for a 1 to get rolled, so mages should have a good chance to burn off paradox, but it like the slight negative disinsentive for stepping up the complication for each opportunity rolled]
+  [it's not uncommon for a 1 to get rolled, so mages should have a good chance to burn off paradox, but it like the slight negative disincentive for stepping up the complication for each opportunity rolled]

   You can burn your highest die even if it's currently in a reality dice pool.
 This doesn't affect reality's total or anything.
 The complication will come after the feat is resolved.